-As a way of adding protection and gloss to items, ultra clear epoxies are widely used for bars, tabletops, river tables, jewelry, and much more.
+As a way of adding protection and gloss to items, Diamond Clear Epoxy are widely used for bars, tabletops, river tables, jewelry, and much more.
 Epoxy resins are a popular product used for various applications.
 However, determining the best type of epoxy for your project can be difficult.

 Two common types of epoxies are table top epoxies and casting epoxies.
 While the two are very similar, they each have their unique properties and ideal uses.
 Regardless of the epoxy needed for your project, be sure to read and follow the manufacturer’s instructions because mistakes can have a huge impact on the final product.

 Two of the most popular Diamond Clear Epoxy are table top epoxy and casting epoxy.
 These two share similarities, but they are very different to work with and are meant for different applications.

 Table Top Epoxy